Civil Authority Coverage & COVID-19 in New York City

 If you have been denied coverage, do not accept the denial at face value.
 Insurers are notorious for balking at paying perfectly sound policy claims.
 If your insurance company denies your appeal on a legitimate claim, you have the right to pursue compensation by filing a business interruption insurance lawsuit, alleging that the insurer has made a clear breach of contract, good faith, and fair dealing.

-If you need a New York City Civil Authority Coverage Lawyer, consider Douglas and London.
+If you need a New York City Civil Authority Coverage Lawyer, consider Douglas & London.
 We have the resources and tenacity to pursue the maximum value of your business interruption claim and win.
 Contact us to speak with an experienced New York City business interruption insurance attorney.
 Consultations about civil authority coverage lawsuits are free and confidential.

 What Is Civil Authority Insurance?